T3A2Group/T3A2_Part_A_Docs/README.md

 ### User stories for extra features if time allows

-- As a customer looking to travel to Tasmania for a holiday, I want easy access to view all available travel packages offered by this resort so that it is easy to view and compare my options.
-- As a customer who is interested in a specific travel package, I want to be able to view more details about the package so that I can be informed about what I'm potentially buying.
 - As a customer who has questions regarding a product, I want to be able to live chat with a staff member so that my issue can be resolved as soon as possible.
 - As a customer who has visited the resort many times, I want to be a part of a rewards program so that I can receive discounts for being a loyal customer.